dragoncoder047/aelith/world_state.md

 ### Hook threads

 In general the first client to load an entity gets to run that entity's hook code, the only downside is if in the weird chance that 2 clients load the same entity at the same time and the load status packets get crossed then there'll be a race condition.
-I don't know how to detect this, but there will then be some way for the conflict to be resolved and all but one to determine they should "back off" simulating that entity and only watch the Y.Map for updates and push them to KAPLAY.
+I don't know how to detect this, but there will then be some way for the conflict to be resolved and all but one to determine they should "back off" simulating that entity and only watch the data for updates and push them to KAPLAY.

-The hook VM state does not get serialized because (a) it's largely ephemeral, and (b) it's rather large being 90% bootstrapped.
-However in a pinch, it can be.
+Need to investigate how Minecraft handles simulating entities on both the client and the server and mimic that.

 ## Loading process